brainbehindx/mosquito-transport/README.md

 disable a user

+### getStorageSource

+get the local source where a file is stored on the disk

+### streamBuffer

+stream a file to the storage directory and optionally create hash for it to reduce duplicate file storage

 ### uploadBuffer

-upload a file to the storage directory
+upload a file to the storage directory and optionally create hash for it to reduce duplicate file storage

 ### deleteFile